 Give Yourself the Gift of Yoga this Holiday Season

 It’s the holiday season.
-We are probably thinking about buying gifts for family and friends right now.
+In the last several weeks, most of us were concerned with buying gifts for family and friends.
 But have you thought about giving yourself a gift?
 How many times do you give yourself an important gift in your life?
 I don’t mean a cashmere sweater gift.
 I don’t mean a facial or massage gift.

 I’m talking about a gift that makes you feel blissful inside yourself, a gift that uplifts your spirit, that makes you more enlightened, more positive and more conscious than you have ever felt before.
 “What kind of gift would that be,” you ask?
 “I don’t know any gift that I can find in my life that comes near that kind of gift,” you say.
 “Where could I find such a wonderful and bountiful gift?”

 If you already practice yoga, you are one step ahead of me.
 Yoga has many benefits that impact our emotional, physical, psychological, and spiritual state.
 These benefits are unparalleled gifts that we give ourselves through the practice of yoga.
 These gifts keep giving, keep enriching our life, and keep stretching us to be more conscious and mindful.

 Yoga makes us less reactive, less resistant and a whole lot more peaceful.
 Now, that’s what I call a real gift!
 And you know what?
 We can give ourselves that gift any time we want, any day of the year throughout the rest of our life.

 During the holiday season, we get very busy, very consumed with ritual activities, family logistics – the kids are home for the holidays and we’ve got to be prepared and get ready for the December stress party.
 Or, the grandchildren are coming and you’ve got to figure out where everyone is going to sleep; don’t forget to stock up the fridge at Costco.